richonguzman/rp-ini/README.md

 shell script to install apps and packages for personal use in new Raspberry pi OS installation:

 - sudo apt update and upgrade
-- libreoffice
+- libreoffice (office)
-- firefox-esr
+- firefox-esr (browser)
-- gimp
+- gimp (photoshop-esque)
-- gparted
+- gparted (Drives managment)
-- matchbox-keyboard
+- matchbox-keyboard (for touch-screen also)
+- audacious (mp3 player - Winamp-ish)
 - rpi-imager
-- gnome-screenshot
+- gnome-screenshot (Desktop Screenshot saver)
-- ex-fat fuse + ex-fat utils + ntfs-3g
+- ex-fat fuse + ex-fat utils + ntfs-3g (for connecting Drives)

 aditional packages for Python through "pip3":
-- PyExifTool
+- PyExifTool (Exif tool for RAW images)
-- pysftp
+- pysftp (python library for accesing through ssh)

 Also:
 - Netflix: Chromium Media Edition
 - Rclone

 NOTE: will reboot as it finishes!